Skip to main content

 > ti build -p android -T emulator

-If you only tweaked CSS classes (no image changes), you don't need to re-run purgetss images.
-It's safe to skip.
+If you only changed CSS classes, you do not need to re-run purgetss images.

 Cleaning up

 purgetss images never deletes files.
 It only creates them.
-If you remove an image from purgetss/images/, the previously-generated copies in app/assets/android/images/res-*/ and app/assets/iphone/images/ stay in place.
-Remove them manually (or via git) when you clean up.
+If you remove an image from purgetss/images/, the generated copies in app/assets/android/images/res-*/ and app/assets/iphone/images/ stay in place.
+Remove them manually, or with git, when you clean up.

 Troubleshooting